Tatsh/open-in-mpv/README.md

 If you have `youtube-dl` installed and in `PATH`, then mpv will try to use it to resolve URLs it cannot handle.
-This means you can right-click on any YouTube video, choose `Open in mpv` and view the video with mpv.
+This means you can right-click on any YouTube video page or link, choose `Open in mpv` and view the video with mpv.

 ## Installation